ScalableRoboticLearning/ScalableRoboticLearning.github.io/index.md

 * Which possibilities for automatic recovery exist to create failure proof systems?
 * Addressing the needs of end-user applications in terms of robustness, runtime, cost, maintainability, etc.

 Submitted papers will be reviewed by the organizers and invited reviewers.
 Accepted contributions will be presented as posters or within the Demo/Video Talk format.
 Selected papers are further featured as spotlight talks.
-All accepted contributions and posters will be posted on the workshop website upon author approval
+All accepted contributions and posters will be posted on the workshop website upon author approval.

+Submission is now open on EasyChair [__SLIPP-2019RSS__](https://easychair.org/my/conference?conf=slipp2019rss), please take note on the submission [__deadline__](https://scalableroboticlearning.github.io/#important-dates).

 ---